bilibiliLaiabao55/Undertale-on-fc-nes/README.md

 FC/NES is a 8 bit games console
 In theory, it can only display pixel patterns
 so why can't we play Undertale on FC/NES
-*in others md file i will just call it console*
+*in others md file i will just call FC/NES console*

 thanks to spriters-resource.com!
 it help me a lot!
-*can anyone offer me the music core of Undertale*
+*can anyone offer me the music score of Undertale*